 |egg production and|

 Parasites are organisms that live on others without benefit to the host and include worms living in the opening of organs, and lice and fleas on the external.
 The parasites may cause diseases, weakening the system so that other disease-causing agents thrive or transmit diseases.
-Worms are internal parasites that inhabit the alimentary canal and other internal organs such as provendriculus, gizzards, trachea, lungs.
-There are 2 groups of worms, round worms and flat worms (Fig. 6)
+Worms are internal parasites that inhabit the alimentary canal and other internal organs such as the proventriculus, gizzards, trachea, and lungs.
+There are 2 groups of worms, roundworms and flatworms (Fig. 6)

-Round worms Ascridia galli infects both chicks and adult chicken.
+Roundworms Ascaridia galli infects both chicks and adult chickens.
 Eggs are laid by female worms in birds’ intestines and are passed out in droppings.
 They mature in one week or more after which they may be swallowed up by chicken, hatch and cause fresh infection.
 Clinical signs include slow growth (stunted), culled feathers and drooping head, thirst, low egg production and death due to intestinal obstruction in young birds.
 Due to their feeding habits, it is difficult to prevent this condition in scavenging chicken.

-Tape worm Raillietina tetragona infests scavenging chicken.
+Tapeworm Raillietina tetragona infests scavenging chicken.
 The worms pass eggs either as free eggs or retained in a segment.
 Intermediate hosts such as beetles and snails ingest the eggs or segments.
-The eggs develop in the host and in turn infect chicken that feed on the intermediate hosts.
+The eggs develop in the host and in turn infect chicken that feeds on the intermediate hosts.
 Symptoms include stunting, thirst, poor health, low egg production and death in young birds on poor diets.
 It can be

 prevented in scavenging chicken by using clean containers and drenching at 3- month intervals with Albendazole and Fenbendazole.